 And from there, it’s up to what you want to do with your 3D scan!

-Having the ability to do a LiDAR scan with my iPhone or my IPad is a game-changer.
-It opens up options for prevising spaces, and there’s a range of creative possibilities.
+Having the ability to do a LiDAR scan with my iPhone or my iPad is a game-changer.
+It opens up options for prevising spaces, and there’s a range of creative possibilities after scanning objects, including importing the LiDAR scans to TouchDesigner!
 Although I do not think it will replace proper LiDAR sensors since the iOS LiDAR isn’t the best option for getting detailed scans.
-Yet it’s a great tool if you’re packing light and a pretty handy tool to record spaces while traveling.
+Yet it’s a great tool if you’re packing light and a pretty handy scanning app tool to record spaces while traveling.
 The HQ would love to see your 3D LiDAR scan!
 Feel free to tag us.